zCubed3/sapphire/README.md

 This is a hobby engine.
 It's sole purpose is for learning engine design and not for making games (for the time being)

 ### What are your goals?
-* Vulkan, OpenGL 4, and OpenGL 3 renderer parity and abstraction
+* Vulkan and OpenGL 4 renderer parity and abstraction
 * **TBA**